What to Do When Your Spouse Stops Trying

 If you want a better marriage, you need to create a better you.

-It’s time to work on self-discovery by seeking therapy, finding a mentor, using our resources like Naked Conversations, and giving yourself the time to build your confidence.
+It’s time to work on self-discovery by seeking therapy, finding a mentor, using our resources like MyMarriage365, and giving yourself the time to build your confidence.
 Own your mistakes, extend forgiveness and become self-aware.

 After spending some time on your attitude, habits and decisions, it’s time to have the tough conversation with your spouse.
 You need to be able to communicate your concerns and how you’re feeling, whether they like it or not.
 And since you’re only responsible for yourself, be sure to come to the conversation with a good attitude and set aside time with no distractions.
 Sit down, face to face and reach out for your spouse’s hand.